keithbuhler/dissertation-story/9 Flourishing.md

 Natural law theorists like to talk about ‘perfections’ of nature, and happiness as ‘perfect’ or complete.
 I prefer the term ‘maximal’ to ‘perfective’ for two reasons.
 First, the concept of maximum is relative to circumstances; one should aim to be as happy as possible *given the limitations of time*.
 This clause includes theist and atheists in the conversation since they may disagree on just what the limitations of time are but agree that we should aim to be as happy as possible.
 Secondly, the notion of perfection implies that human nature has natural limits of happiness, a terminus.
 I’m not sure this is true.
 It might be that, so long as one lives well, and so long as the average lifespan of western industrial peoples continues to increase.
 Is there a natural limit, for instance, to how many languages one can learn?
 I know three languages.
 With enough time before my biological end, couldn’t I learn ten?
 Someone more gifted with languages already knows ten and could learn twenty.
 If they lived 200 years, couldn’t they learn thirty languages?
 Is there a natural limit to wisdom?
 Can one become fully wise and then stop?
 Continuing the discussion using the notion of relative maximum keeps the case open on this issue.

+// %
+>“What is the relation of the list theory to perfectionism?
+Perfectionism is a sub‐species of the list theory.
+Perfectionism differs from other kinds of list theory in claiming that we ascertain what gets on the list by considering essential, distinctive, or characteristic human capacities or activities.
+That is, other kinds of list theory would reject the idea that your having or exercising X constitutes a benefit to you if and only if X is an essential, distinctive, or characteristic human capacity or activity.” [@hooker1996does 145-6]
+>One premiss of this argument is that the most plausible versions of the list theory will have achievement on the list.
+The other premiss is that living a truly moral life is an achievement.
+From these premisses it follows that moral virtue gets on the list because being morally virtuous is a kind of achievement.
+Call this the argument from achievement.16

 ### Evolution and Telos